 - h.
 The financial condition or results of operations of the Company is not affected by any seasonal change. - i.
-On 16 March 2020, the President of the Philippines issued Proclamation No. 929 declaring a state of calamity throughout the Philippines due to COVID-19 which resulted to the imposition of an Enhanced Community Quarantine throughout Luzon starting midnight of 16 March 2020 until 12 April 2020 and was further extended until 15 May 2020, unless earlier lifted or extended as circumstances may warrant.
-The Company considers the measure taken by the government as a non-adjusting subsequent event.
-However, the outbreak may have an impact on our 2020 financial results.
-Considering the evolving nature of the outbreak, we cannot determine at this time the impact to our financial position, performance and cash flows.
+On 16 March 2020, the President of the Philippines issued Proclamation No. 929 declaring a state of calamity throughout the Philippines due to COVID-19 which resulted to the imposition of an Enhanced Community Quarantine throughout Luzon starting midnight of 16 March 2020 until 12 April 2020 and was further extended until 15 May 2020.
+The government since eased the lockdown to a General Community Quarantine starting 1 June 2020.